 Students will write a substantive research paper (12-16 pages), of student journal quality, which interprets and analyzes the academic component of the internship experience.Factual Knowledge

-Our LAS students should understand basic methodology of social science research and writing as well as humantities/language based research.
-This will include modern library skills, as well as humanities/language based research, and demonstrate that understanding by writing papers in Spanish and/or Portuguese, as well as a major capstone project of 20 plus pages.
+Our LAS students should understand basic methodologies of social science research and writing as well as humantities/language based research.
+This will include modern library skills, as well as humanities/language based research.
+Students will demonstrate their understanding by writing papers in Spanish and/or Portuguese, as well as producing a major capstone project of 20 plus pages.

 Evidence of Learning

 Most formal assessment occurs in the individual courses through exams, papers, research reports, learning journals, etc. In an attempt to standardize expectations, LAS 211 was created to project norms for the major.
 This introductory course is normally taken early in the student's career.
 During the last semester of coursework the student takes LAS 495, a capstone course in which she or he demonstrates competencies gained during the major.
 The faculty member who teaches this class regularly reports to the LAS Executive Committee regarding each student's progess.
 Since the faculty of Latin American Studies are all housed in more "traditional" departments, no assessment of faculty performance occurs in the Kennedy Center.
 The program for students, however, is regularly evaluated and reviewed by the six-member Executive Committee of LAS, composed of faculty from the Colleges of Humanities and Social Sciences.
 This evaluation is based on questionnaires or essays that graduating seniors complete during their last semester.